Milandeepgh/Music_store_data_analysis_SQL/README.md

 SQL CONCEPTS APPLIED IN THIS PROJECT :

-WHERE Clause
+WHERE Clause,
-Aggregate Functions
+Aggregate Functions,
-GROUP BY
+GROUP BY,
-JOINS
+JOINS,
-Subquery
+Subquery,
-WINDOW Function
+WINDOW Function,
 Common Table Expression (CTE)